rhysmoggs/ms4-morgan-and-co/README.md

     </li>
 {% endif %}
 ```
-This code extract above hides the Wishlist icon if the user is not signed in.
+The code extract above hides the Wishlist icon if the user is not signed in.

 <img src="docs/screenshots/wishlist-hide.png">